 \section{Experiments}

-In our numerical investigation, we first use the Noisy Quadratic Model---a simple convex model---to verify our theoretical results stated in Section~\ref{sec:theoretical_rates}.
-The results (in Appendix \ref{sec:Noisy quadratic model}) demonstrate that CFL methods converge much faster than baselines like \fedavg and FedProx, with a smoother convergence curve.
-These findings are corroborate Remark \ref{sec:Theoretical Analysis} about the variance reduction effect of CFL methods.\looseness=-1
+We utilize the Noisy Quadratic Model---a simple convex model---to verify the theoretical results presented in Section~\ref{sec:theoretical_rates}.
+The results in Appendix~\ref{sec:Noisy quadratic model} demonstrate that the convergence rate of CFL methods is much faster than baselines like \fedavg and FedProx, with a smoother convergence curve.
+These findings support the variance reduction effect of CFL methods mentioned in Remark~\ref{sec:Theoretical Analysis}.

-We further provide extensive empirical evaluations below by comparing CFL methods with various strong FL competitors on different realistic datasets.
-We explore several approximation techniques in CFL methods and shed light on achieving practical efficient federated learning with time-evolving data heterogeneity.\looseness=-1
+We further conduct extensive empirical evaluations comparing the performance of our CFL methods with various strong FL competitors on a variety of realistic data sets.
+Additionally, we explore various approximation techniques in our CFL methods and demonstrate how they can be used to achieve efficient federated learning with time-evolving data heterogeneity.